Uido Truija: Career

-Truija has sailed seas from Arctic to Antarctic; has been engaged in Soviet Union,s state-organized fish poaching on the coast of West Africa and in Antarctic waters; has given a practical short course on building socialism in Angola, Mauritaania and several other African countries; acquainted with the construction of socialism with a "human face" in China and modest capitalism in Argentina.
+Truija has sailed seas from Arctic to Antarctic; has been engaged in Soviet Union's state-organized fish poaching on the coast of West Africa and in Antarctic waters; has given a practical short course on building socialism in Angola, Mauritania and several other African countries; acquainted with the construction of socialism with a "human face" in China and modest capitalism in Argentina.
 He was a sailor-cadet of the upper and lower foremast of the barcantine of the educational sailing ship "Vega" of the Tallinn Maritime School, 1st class driver (ambulance), 1st class diver, 1class lawyer, military intelligence (GRU) driver of the headquarters of the Moscow military district.
 Sailed on the cruise ship "Raketa" with underwater wings as a helmsman on the beautiful river Emajõgi on the Tartu - Pihkva route.
 Senior engineer of the Tallinn Sailing regatta of the 1980 Olympic Games in Moscow.
 He was the chief lawyer of the foreign tourism of the Estonian SSR, worked as a prosecutor and lawyer.

-He has taken part in the restoration of capitalism in Estonia, organising banks, companies, tourism operators, industry and political parties, privatization and expropriation figures and advised bankruptcy masters.
+He has taken part in the restoration of capitalism in Estonia, organising banks, companies, tourism operators, industry and political parties, privatization and expropriation figures and advised bankruptcy masters, advised hospitals and relations with the Health Insurance Fund and the Health Board.